A pdf version of the FAQs can be found here.

 The suggested retail price of CONTINUUM is $65.00 per end-user per month.
 Resellers of CONTINUUM® may charge up to $70.00 per end-user per month.

-ASAM CONTINUUM® can be purchased directly thorough FEI Systems or through an authorized third-party distributor.
+ASAM CONTINUUM® can be purchased directly through FEI Systems or through an authorized third-party distributor.

 ASAM is working with several health technology companies (typically companies that offer electronic health records systems) on a non-exclusive basis to offer ASAM’s CONTINUUM to the providers.
 A list of ASAM authorized CONTINUUM sellers is available on the sales tab of the CONTINUUM website.